EDITOR’S NOTE, 5/20/2020: This article has been updated to reflect the current status of the COVID-19 pandemic.

 Current State of the Outbreak

 But hovering over these reports is a sense of doubt.
-There is general fear in the market that the Chinese Government is covering up the true impact of the virus, and that there are still opportunities for the disease to spread to other countries with fewer resources.
+Due to sparse testing and lack of centralized response, some believe the government is covering up the true impact of the virus, and that there are still opportunities for the disease to spread within the US, even as some states reopen.
 Some fear that the virus has yet to reach its peak.

 Coronavirus Impacts to Production

 Wuhan is one of the largest hubs for technology production, and a lot of tech is shipped to the US from there.
-Due to the quarantine in place, factories in Wuhan and some other parts of China are either running on skeleton crews or are shut down completely, limiting supply of components and halting manufacture of finished goods.
-China has one of the largest economies in the world, and in some sectors it has ground to a halt.
+Due to the initial quarantine, factories in Wuhan and some other parts of China were either running on skeleton crews or were shut down completely, limiting supply of components and halting manufacture of finished goods.

 Naturally, this has delayed product launches, and caused shortages in available products.
-Major brands have shut down corporate offices, retail locations, and factories in China to prevent further spread of the virus.
-Travel to and from China has ground to a halt as flights are delayed, or cancelled, and companies are banning travel until the virus is contained.
+Major brands have shut down corporate offices, retail locations, and factories all over the world to prevent further spread of the virus.
+Every industry from retail to travel has been severely affected, and even as restrictions lift, there is little cohesive enforcement to protect the general public from spreading the virus further.

 In addition to manufacturing concerns, companies have been backing out of tech conferences over concern for the health of their representatives.
-MWC in Barcelona was cancelled as many attendees withdrew, citing risks for further outbreaks.
+Conferences and large gatherings the world over have been postponed or reformatted into streamed productions in order to accommodate social distancing protocols.
+Every major sports league, and even the olympics, were canceled or moved to next year.
 Esports tournaments for LoL, PUBG, and Overwatch were also canceled, creating delays for both the sports industry and their sponsors.

-Depending on the spread of the virus, impacts across multiple industries could impact the global economy.
+Depending on the spread of the virus, impacts across multiple industries could impact the global economy in lasting ways.
 For now, business leaders should hope for the best, and plan for the worst.